 - Hand raised peach face lovebird’s

-check our Facebook and insta for updated photos
+check our Facebook and instar for updated photos.

 Availability at birdsville

 Available all year round if you are after a tame baby peachface call birdsville and visit us in store to see them for yourself.

 Peachface as Pets